-Students explore modified sports/games, analysing data and reflecting on factors that may hinder or encourage participation in the activity.
+Students explore social factors, analysing data and reflecting on factors that may hinder or encourage participation in the activity.

 Stage 1 Physical Education: Training and Fitness

 Students participate in a variety of physical activities focusing on concepts and strategies to improve performance.
 Specific concepts covered in this course include: